teoweiyi/heart-failure-pred/README.md

 I found this [tutorial](https://www.youtube.com/watch?v=qNF1HqBvpGE&t=3832s) particularly useful in creating a [Flask](https://flask.palletsprojects.com/en/2.1.x/quickstart/) machine learning application.
 The main steps are:
 - Create a ML model (I have previously performed [EDA](https://www.kaggle.com/code/teoweiyi/heart-failure-dataset-eda/notebook) and [model predictions](https://www.kaggle.com/code/teoweiyi/heart-failure-prediction/notebook))
 - Save the ML model as a .joblib file.
-- Create a Flask instance and use the route() decorator to trigger our defined function.
+- Create a Flask instance and use the route() decorator to trigger your defined function.
 - Define a function with:
   - 'GET' and 'POST' methods
   - Prediction based on user input